thetvdb/v4-api/README.md

 To create an API key, create an account and visit the [API keys page on your dashboard](https://www.thetvdb.com/dashboard/account/apikey).

+## SSL/TLS
+This API will enforce a minimum SSL/TLS version `TLSv1.2`.
+This is supported by all modern programming languages.
+However if you are using an older version of a modern language, you may need to upgrade your SSL library.

 ## Documentation and Assistance
 Before requesting assistance, please review our [API documentation](https://thetvdb.github.io/v4-api/).
 If you need additional assistance, please use our [support portal](https://support.thetvdb.com/).